-10.3.7.6 Mixture Statements:
+10.3.6.6 Mixture Statements:

 The DNA profile from Item # indicates a mixture of DNA.
-"Name" is a potential contributor(s) to this mixture.
-Assuming the mixture is from two individuals, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and an unrelated, randomly selected individual than if it resulted from two unrelated individuals randomly selected from the general population.
+"Name" is a potential contributor to this mixture.
+Assuming a two person mixture, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and an unrelated, randomly selected individual than if it resulted from two unrelated individuals randomly selected from the general population.

 The DNA profile from Item # indicates a mixture of DNA.
 "Names" are potential contributors to this mixture.
-Assuming the mixture is from two individuals and that "name" is a contributor, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and "name" than if it resulted from "name" and an unrelated individual randomly selected from the general population.
+Assuming a two person mixture and that "name" is a contributor, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and "name" than if it resulted from "name" and an unrelated individual randomly selected from the general population.

 The DNA profile from Item # indicates a mixture of DNA.
 "Names" are potential contributors to this mixture.
-Assuming the mixture is from two individuals, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and "name" than if it resulted from two unrelated individuals randomly selected from the general population.
+Assuming a two person mixture, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and "name" than if it resulted from two unrelated individuals randomly selected from the general population.